MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 ou have successfully applied an adaptive scope to a retention policy, covering legal and retail department documents for five years.

-## Task 5 – Test adaptive scope policy
+## Task 5 – Test the adaptive scope policy

 In this final task, you'll verify the users affected by the adaptive scope and test the new retention policy to ensure it is functioning as expected.